 DWA (Dynamic Window Approach)#

-DWA is a famous local planning method developed since the 90s.[1]
-DWA is a sampling-method consists of sampling a set of constant velocity trajectories within a window of admissible reachable velocities.
+DWA is a popular local planning method developed since the 90s.[1]
+DWA is a sampling-method that consists of sampling a set of constant velocity trajectories within a window of admissible reachable velocities.
 This window of reachable velocities will change based on the current velocity and the acceleration limits, i.e. a Dynamic Window.

 Supported Motion Models#